 Compare location exclusion options

-By default, you'll exclude people located in or showing interest in your excluded locations.
+By default, you'll exclude people located in your excluded locations.

-You have the option to change your default setting to exclude only people who are likely to be located in, regularly in, or who've shown interest in, your excluded locations.
+You have the option to change your default setting to exclude people who are likely to be located in, regularly in, or who've shown interest in, your excluded locations.
 Let's take a look at our available exclusion options, and examine how they work with some example campaigns.

 Don’t show ads to people in, or who show interest in, your excluded locations

 With this option, we won't show your ads to people who are likely to be located in your excluded location OR who showed interest in your excluded location.